DataDog/datadog-cluster-agent-boshrelease/README.md

 ## Integration configurations discovery
 The Datadog Cluster Agent discovers integrations based on an `AD_DATADOGHQ_COM` environment variable set in your applications.
 This environment variable is a JSON object containing the Autodiscovery configuration templates for your application.
 The Datadog Cluster Agent can discover and render two types of configurations:
-  1. configurations for services bound to your application, whether they be user-provided or from a service broker
+  1. Configurations for services bound to your application, whether they be user-provided or from a service broker.
-  1. configurations for services running inside your application, a web-server for instance
+  2. Configurations for services running inside your application, a web-server for instance.

 The JSON object should be a dictionary associating a service name to its Autodiscovery template:
 ```